-When it comes to online gaming, more often than not, you’re only as good as your headset.
-After all, the line between victory and defeat frequently hinges on your ability to hear which direction enemies are coming from and communicating with your teammates in an effective and efficient manner.
+When it comes to online gaming, more often than not, you’re only as good as your gaming headset.
+After all, the line between victory and defeat frequently hinges on your ability to hear which direction enemies are coming from and communicate with your teammates effectively and efficiently.
 That, of course, is where the best gaming headset comes into play.

 For most serious gamers — especially PC gamers — a wired headset is the best gaming headset.

 While lag and audio quality have drastically improved in wireless headsets, to the point where they’re nearly as good as their wired counterparts, the benefit of not having an extra cable to deal with is minimal when you’re PC gaming at a desk.
 In addition, if you’re trying to take full advantage of the 3D Audio capabilities of the PS5, we recommend checking out our roundup of the best PS5 headsets instead.
 Regardless of the game or console you’re playing, you’ll want to ensure you’re dropping in with one of the best gaming headsets.
 See our picks below.

 1. Best Overall: Razer BlackShark V2 — $79.99 at Amazon

 2. Runner Up: HyperX Cloud Alpha Gaming Headset — $70.99 at Amazon

 3. Best PS5 Headset: Sony Pulse 3D Gaming Headset — $99.00 at Amazon

 4. Best Budget Wired Headset: Razer Kraken V3 X Gaming Headset — $44.99 at Amazon

 5. Also Great: SteelSeries Acrtics 7+ Gaming Headset — $159.99 at Amazon